 It was a few days after the final round of auditions, I got a call from my agent.
-My mom answered the phone and then came in to my room to tell me.
+My mom answered the phone and then came into my room to tell me.
 We both just screamed and hugged.
 It was so exciting!

-I had met a few of the kids in the cast during the audition process but a lot of the kids knew each other already from either the theatre school they attend or had been in musicals together previously.
+I had met a few of the kids in the cast during the audition process, but a lot of the kids knew each other already from either the theatre school they attend or had been in musicals together previously.
 Everyone was so nice and made me feel welcomed.

 It was so surreal to actually be performing live on stage on The X Factor in front of Simon Cowell and the judges.
 It has to be one of my highlights during my time with School of Rock.
 The Pride of Britain Awards holds a special place in my heart as it is such a worthy cause and the stories of the heroes that are recognised during the show were so moving.
 Singing alongside Pixie Lott wasn’t so bad either!

-What’s been the best thing to come out of your time in School of Rock?
+What would you say has been the best thing to come out of your time in School of Rock?

 It has to be all of the friends I made during my time in the show and being around so many talented, professional people.
 From the amazing kids, to the supportive adults, the cast, crew and creatives were some of the best in the business.
 I learned I had to bring my best every night.
 This cast certainly did that.

 I have always just loved to perform in any capacity, but never really pursued performing professionally.
-It wasn’t until a casting director came to my school looking for someone to play a young Drew Barrymore for a feature film that on a whim I went for it and got the role.
-From there an agent reached out to me and I began to land various TV and film roles.
-At first my family wasn’t keen on the commitment required for a West End show so I turned down opportunities to audition for several but finally convinced my mom to let me audition for Show Boat.
-I landed the role as Young Kim and finally got my West End debut.
+It wasn’t until a casting director came to my school looking for someone to play a young Drew Barrymore for a feature film that on a whim I went for and got the role.
+From there, an agent reached out to me and I began to land various TV and film roles.
+At first, my family wasn’t keen on the commitment required for a West End show so I turned down opportunities to audition for several but finally convinced my mom to let me audition for Show Boat.
+I landed the role of Young Kim and finally got my West End debut.
 I was hooked and School of Rock followed right on the heels of Show Boat ending.
 Although I love film and TV work, there is something special about performing live on stage.

 My dream role on the stage would be to play Elle Woods in Legally Blonde, Jenna in Waitress or Eliza in Hamilton.

-It’s not something I think about or plan on pursuing but you never know what the future holds.
+Releasing music is not something I think about or plan on pursuing but you never know what the future holds.

-What do you enjoy doing in your spare time?
+What do you enjoy doing in your free time?

-Whenever I have down time, I love spending it with my friends.
+Whenever I have downtime, I love spending it with my friends.
 When I am not with them, I like to make slime, bake sweets or just play with my cat Pippa.
 I made the volleyball team at my school this year so I also spend time practicing and playing volleyball.

 I have a few castings I am waiting to hear back from here in the UK and am excited that I recently signed on with an agent in LA who has put me forward for a few things already also.
 We’ll see what 2018 brings!